-- by sending a scientific article and other materials submitted for publication in the interdepartmental scientific and methodological collection “Criminalistics and Forensics” the author (co-authors) fully and unconditionally accepts (accept) the terms of the License Agreement for the use of the work posted on the official website of the Kyiv Scientific Research Institute of Forensic Expertise.
+Having sent the scientific article and other materials submitted for publication in the interdepartmental scientific and methodological collection “Criminalistics and Forensics”, the author (co-authors) fully and unconditionally accepts (accepts) the terms of the License Agreement on the use of the work posted on the official website of the Kyiv Scientific Research Institute of Forensic Expertise.

 Articles are provided with reviews and excerpts from the minutes of meetings of academic councils, departments, laboratories, etc. recommendations for publication.